cabforum/smime/SBR.md

 For any Certificate in a hierarchy capable of being used for S/MIME, CAs SHALL revoke Certificates upon the occurrence of any of the following events:

-1.  the Subscriber indicates that the original certificate request was not authorized and does not retroactively grant authorization;
+1.  the Subscriber indicates that the original Certificate Request was not authorized and does not retroactively grant authorization;
 2.  the CA obtains reasonable evidence that the Subscriber’s Private Key (corresponding to the Public Key in the Certificate) has been compromised or is suspected of compromise;
 3. the CA obtains reasonable evidence that the Certificate has been used for a purpose outside of that indicated in the Certificate or in the CA's Subscriber agreement;
 4. the CA receives notice or otherwise becomes aware that a Subscriber has violated one or more of its material obligations under the Subscriber agreement;